arizanloo/Windows-Calculator/README.md

 # Windows Forms Calculator
-This is simple windows forms calculator with c#.
+This is a simple windows forms calculator with c#.
 Some features include:
 * Simple Math Operators
 * Cosine